HTTP-RPC/Kilo/README.md

 The framework for the Objective-C/Swift client can be downloaded [here](https://github.com/gk-brown/HTTP-RPC/releases).
 It is also available via [CocoaPods](https://cocoapods.org/pods/HTTP-RPC). iOS 8 or later is required.

 ### WSWebServiceProxy Class
 The `WSWebServiceProxy` class serves as an invocation proxy for HTTP-RPC services.
-Internally, it uses an instance of `NSURLSession` to issue HTTP requests. `POST` requests are encoded as "multipart/form-data". `NSJSONSerialization` is used to deserialize response content.
+Internally, it uses an instance of `NSURLSession` to issue HTTP requests. `POST` requests are encoded as "multipart/form-data". `NSJSONSerialization` is used to decode JSON response data, and `UIImage` is used to decode image content.

 Service proxies are initialized via the `initWithSession:serverURL:` method, which takes an `NSURLSession` instance and the URL of the server as arguments.
 Service operations are executed by calling the `invoke:path:arguments:resultHandler:` method: